Early Detection, Better Protection:

 Maintain an active and healthy lifestyle by monitoring your internal health.
 Assess your risk of abdominal aneurysm, carotid stenosis, thyroid disease, peripheral arterial disease, and kidney disease.

-Kindly note that prior to your abdominal check-up, a fasting period of 6-8 hours is recommended.
+Kindly note that prior to your aorta screening, a fasting period of 6-8 hours is recommended.

 You may still take your medication with a small glass of water.

-This practice promotes a tranquil internal environment, facilitating clear ultrasound imaging without any potential interference from gas.
-Fasting optimizes the visibility of your internal organs, ensuring a comprehensive and precise evaluation.
+This practice promotes more clear ultrasound imaging without any potential interference from gas.
+Fasting optimizes the visibility of your aorta, ensuring a comprehensive and precise evaluation.
 By maintaining an empty stomach, we achieve the most accurate and beneficial results possible.

 Reasons to choose us for your health screening.